open-source-labs/Chronos/README.md

 1. From the root directory, run `npm run build`
 2. Run `npm run package`
 3. Find the `chronos.app` executable inside the newly created `release-builds` folder in the root directory.

 #

+### Creating User Database

+**NOTE: You must create your own user database for extended features**

+1. Create a MongoDB database in which to store user information and insert it on line 2 within the [UserModel.ts](./electron/models/UserModel.ts) (_electron/models/UserModel.ts_) file.
+   - This database will privately store user information.
+2. Once this is set up, you can create new users, log in, and have your data persist between sessions.

+#